syncfusion-content/blazor-docs/blazor/3D-chart/data-labels.md

 ## Template

 Label content can be formatted by using the template option.
 Inside the template, the placeholder text `${point.x}` and `${point.y}` can be added to display corresponding data points x & y value.
-Using `Template` property, the data label template can be set.
+Using `Chart3DDataLabelTemplate` property, the data label template can be set.

 ```cshtml